 Ethics teaching at TU Delft

-TU Delft would like to educate engineers with a broad, ‘comprehensive’ perspective, who are not only be trained to be technical experts but also are able to reflect on societal aspects of technology.
+TU Delft would like to educate engineers with a broad, ‘comprehensive’ perspective, who are not only trained to be technical experts but also who are able to reflect on societal aspects of technology.
 For this reason, TU Delft would like to see to it that all students are offered training in ethics.